 As mentioned above, this small village will get you to experience the authentic Brazilian life.
-As such, you can find plenty of accommodations, consisting of small houses along the shore.
+As such, you can find accommodations, consisting of small houses along the shore.
 But if you feel like you need something different, a bit of research on Booking.com can reveal additional options.
 Besides this, local restaurants serve traditional dishes, which are both exciting and tasty.

 #4 Greatstone Beach, Kent, United Kingdom